 Last updated May 2023

-A Secure Element (SE) is a microprocessor chip, which can store sensitive data and run secure apps such as payment.
+A Secure Element (SE) is a microprocessor chip that can store sensitive data and run secure apps such as payment.
 It can be embedded in any mobile device.

-It acts as a vault, protecting what is inside the SE (applications and data) from malware attacks that are typical in the host (i.e. the device operating system).
+It acts as a vault, protecting what is inside the SE (applications and data) from typical malware attacks in the host (i.e., the device operating system).

 Secure Elements handle all sorts of applications that are vital to our modern digital lives: